js4jiang5/BatteryOptimizer_for_Mac/README.md

 - report calibration schedule in "battery status"
 - include battery health and temperature in status report
 - set LED to none (no light) during discharging
+- add a command to show current version
+- notify user when new version is available to update

 ### Fixed bugs of [Battery APP v1.2.7](https://github.com/actuallymentor/battery)
 - Calibrate fail and hang at 10%